mykyta-oleks-dev/NextJS-TS-Tailwind-RadixUI-MySQL-Prisma-NextAuth-Sentry-Issues_Tracker/README.md

 As the application grows, new features will be added and described here.

-- Issues:
-    - Explore issues in a table format
+- Explore issues in a table format with status filtering and pagination
 - View issues details in a dedicated page with markdown descriptions view
 - Create issues with rich markdown syntax descriptions (requires authentication)
 - Edit issues data such as titles and descriptions, switch between available statuses and set an assignee among users (requires authentication)
 - Delete issues from their dedicated pages with confirmation (requires authentication)
-- Authentication:
-    - Sign In with your Google Account to be able to perform dangerous operations with issues, such as creating, editing, switching statuses and deleting
+- Authenticate by Signing In with your Google Account to be able to perform dangerous operations with issues, such as creating, editing, switching statuses and deleting